-- Of the few blood-related siblings in Hetalia, Norway and Iceland both tend to frown and have never been shown smiling.
+- Of the few blood-related siblings, Norway and Iceland both tend to frown and have never been shown smiling.

 - Japan too.
 While it's more of a blank expression than a frown and he has smiled once or twice, it's noticeable enough that one manga strip revolved around Italy trying to get Japan to smile and failing.

 - Netherlands has also never been shown smiling yet, always having either a disinterested expression or scowl on his face whenever he appears.

 - Try to find canonical pictures of Zoro from One Piece where he's just smiling happy and friendly-like as opposed to scowling or just smirking.
 It's very hard.

 - Especially recently, though.
 He used to smile and laugh quite frequently in early appearances.
 It gets rarer after he loses to Mihawk.
 In the Arlong Arc, Sanji notes that Zoro developed a bad temper after he lost to Mihawk, so this change is very, very intentional on Oda's part.

 - Speaking of Mihawk, the world's greatest swordsman has smirked a few times (when Zoro challenges him, when Zoro accepts his loss and turns around so he won't have a swordman's greatest shame of a wound to the back, and when Luffy states that he'll become Pirate King) and outright laughed when Zoro asks Mihawk to tutor him, but otherwise has a constant dispassionate frown.